"What do you say when you pray?"

-This is only true in cases where the factual question itself is sincerely asked, for its own sake.
+But this is only true in cases where the question is sincerely asked, for its own sake.

-But the thing is, most people have no interest whatsoever in facts (by the way: also why scientists have so much difficulty communicating with the public).
-Consequently, when they ask a factual question, it is actually a means to ask for an entirely different personal need to be fulfilled.
+The thing is, most people have no interest whatsoever in facts (by the way: also why scientists have so much difficulty communicating with the public).
+Consequently, when they ask a seemingly factual question, it is often just a means to ask for an entirely different personal need to be fulfilled.

 I learned this the hard way, growing up INTJ in a super subtle Asian culture, and through work experience.
 For example, when a manager asks you for 'more information' even though there's more than enough to justify an action, it may not at all be about having a certain amount of data that is yet to be gathered.
 No.